DillonJHaller/cmse802_project/README.md

 1. NumPy
 2. Pandas
 3. MatPlotLib
+4. scikit-learn
-4. GDAL - The Geospatial Data Abstraction Library
+5. GDAL - The Geospatial Data Abstraction Library
-5. Rasterio - A wrapper for many GDAL functions that is somewhat easier to work with
+6. Rasterio - A wrapper for many GDAL functions that is somewhat easier to work with
-6. Geopandas - An extension to Pandas that allows for columns to contain information on geographic locations
+7. Geopandas - An extension to Pandas that allows for columns to contain information on geographic locations
-7. Shapely
+8. Shapely
-8. pickle
+9. pickle
-9. unittest - Only if you want to run the unittests yourself
+10. unittest - Only if you want to run the unittests yourself

 <h3> Data: </h3>